wp-plugins/formidable/readme.txt

 * Integrates with Pretty Link, WP reCAPTCHA, and Akismet
 * Shortcode [formidable id=x] for use in pages, posts, or text widgets for WordPress version 2.8 and above.
 * Alternatively use `<?php echo FrmEntriesController::show_form(2, $key = '', $title=true, $description=true); ?>` in your template
-* Customize most HTML when editing the form (code for editing HTML when creating the form is soon to follow )
+* Customize most HTML when editing the form (code for editing HTML when creating the form is soon to follow... and documentation too)
 * Create forms from existing templates or add your own
 * Direct links available with and without integration with your current theme
 * Select an email address to send form responses under "Advanced Form Options"